(866) 519-9597

 Since there are so many deadlines with different implications, it’s very easy to miss these unintentionally.
 Getting your CE over with as early as possible will allow you to breezily originate loans without a care in the world, rather than having to stress about multiple dates with varying degrees of uncertainty.
 Here’s a link to our CE courses so you can get a head start: https://www.onlineed.com/catalog/mortgage

 All states use the same deadlines as the NMLS that we’ve outlined above except for the following states, which have their own, different deadlines for CE submissions.
 These dates supersede the Dec.
 31st deadline mandated by the NMLS.
-Note that South Carolina has two different dates depending on which bureau you are licensed under.
+Note that South Carolina and Utah have two different dates depending on which bureau you are licensed under.

 Deadlines for States That Do Not Use The NMLS’ Dec.
 31st Deadline: